Wired Minds: Reverse Psychology and Manipulation in the Digital Age (Paperback)

 Ethan Brooks • Professor

-If you enjoyed Kinematics and Dynamics, this one scratches a similar itch—especially around wheel and momentum.
+If you enjoyed Game Design and Development: Code, Psychology and Analytics (Paperback), this one scratches a similar itch—especially around trailer and momentum.

 Theo Grant • Security